IEEE Solid-State Circuits Society Innovative Education Award

 The following materials must be uploaded as part of the nomination package:

-1).
-One - two-page description of the candidate's current educational contributions in the field of solid-state circuits (PDF only, 25 MB Max)
+1. A one to two-page description of the candidate’s current contributions and the vision of his or her research and development and how it will advance the field of solid-state circuits (PDF only, 25 MB Max)

-2).
-List of the candidate's publications, classes, or programs that support the nomination (PDF only, 25 MB Max)
+2. A list of the candidate’s publications or patents to support this nomination (PDF only, 25 MB Max)

 In addition, letters of recommendation must be submitted (maximum of three letters, PDF only, 25 MB Max).
 The nominator will submit names of those providing a letter of recommendation in the OpenWater system, and then the OpenWater system will send an email to those people asking them to upload their letter of recommendation.

-2022 IEEE Solid-State Circuits Society Innovative Education Award winner
+2024 IEEE Solid-State Circuits Society New Frontier Award Winners

 Past Recipients